QuakeWatch Server Manual

 The QW client maintains a table of

-feeder-data-source host names and message numbers such that the message
+feeder-data-source host names and message numbers such that the

-When a client connects to a "new" QWServer
+When a client connects to a "new" QWServer (one that it was not

-(one that it was not previously communicating with), the client sends
+previously communicating with), the client sends the time-generated

-The QWServer scans its message cache starting
+The QWServer scans its message

-supplied by the client.
-Each scanned message is checked as
+time-generated value supplied by the client.
+Each scanned

 1. If